-His paintings can be found in important collections including the Corcoran Gallery of Art, Washington, DC,; the Museum of Art, Providence, RI; the Institute of Contemporary Art, Boston, MI; the Kalamazoo Institute of Art, Kalamazoo, MI; the Butler Art Institute, Youngstown, OH; E.F.Hutton & Co., NY; and the Westinghouse Corporation, Pittsburgh,PA.
+His paintings can be found in important collections including the Corcoran Gallery of Art, Washington, DC; the Museum of Art, Providence, RI; The Institute of Contemporary Art, Boston, MI; The Kalamazoo Institute of Art, Kalamazoo, MI; The Butler Art Institute, Youngstown, OH; E.F.Hutton & Co., NY; and The Westinghouse Corporation, Pittsburgh,PA.

 Mr. Zacharias has exhibited in leading galleries in major American cities including New York and the Hamptons, as well internationally; notably in Amsterdam and Japan.

 Arriving in New York in 1956, Mr. Zacharias immersed himself in the downtown art scene where he quickly met many of the artists who would influence his artistic life.
 Over time, he worked as an assistant to Larry Rivers, Grace Hartigan, Mary Abbot, Jack Tworkov, Alfonso Ossorio, and Lee Krasner.
-Another friend and major influence was abstract painter Franz Kline.2 But it was during his years of friendship with Willem de Kooning that his vision of himself as an artist and a deeper understanding of painting emerged.
+Another friend and major influence was abstract painter Franz Kline.
+It was during his years of friendship with Willem de Kooning that his vision of himself as an artist and a deeper understanding of painting emerged.

 “I met Milton Resnick, who invited me to the Artists Club” where I attended many Friday night gatherings; participating on a “Younger Artists” panel.
 Shortly thereafter, I met de Kooning and a friendship blossomed.
 I was fortunate to be his first assistant when his studio was on Tenth Street.
 He believed in my work so strongly that he sponsored me for the Longview Foundation Award in 1962.
 I began to exhibit at the local Guild Hall where in 1961, and again in 1979, I won

 the “Best in Show Award”.
 My friendship with de Kooning continued until his death.
 I was also part of the Tenth Street Cooperative Movement.
 In 1959, I joined the Tenth Street’s “March Gallery” and showed with Mark di Suvero.
-I continued showing downtown at the “Great Jones Gallery”, and in 1961, I had my first one-person show at the Gallery Mayer, an
+I continued showing downtown at the “Great Jones Gallery” and in 1961, I had my first one-person show at the Gallery Mayer, an

 uptown gallery that represented artists including John Graham and Man Ray.”
-“Sometimes I feel that creativity is an unending obsession,” says Mr. Zacharias.
+“Sometimes I feel that creativity is an unending obsession” says Mr. Zacharias.
 “My enthusiasm never wavers and new doors continue to open.